 The Zephyr build process can be divided into two main phases: a configuration phase (driven by CMake) and a build phase (driven by Make or Ninja).
-We will describe the build phase using Make as example.

 The configuration phase begins when the user invokes CMake, specifying a source application directory and a board target.

 throughout the build tree (directly and indirectly).
 Its primary output is a